Best Dry Fruits for Breastfeeding Moms

 They also contain digestive fibre, which helps with digestion.

-Nuts for Nursing Mothers
+Nuts & Seeds for Nursing Mothers

 Nuts are an excellent natural vegan source of protein and essential calcium, Iron, antioxidants, and fatty acids for nursing mothers.